connorrichlen/fof_gungame/README.md

 This plugin adds a Gun Game gamemode.
 It is an updated version of [CrimsonTautology's old release](https://github.com/CrimsonTautology/sm-gungame-fof).
 Has a couple fun commands, also.
+If I missed some instructions, check CrimsonTautology's link.

 ## Requirements
 * [SourceMod](https://www.sourcemod.net/) 1.10 or later